ADAPT Act: Purpose and Scope

 The ADAPT Act complemented GAIN.
 Representative Gingrey introduced it to the House as the “logical next step to the GAIN Act.”
 To that end, it did not merely render the development of new treatments more lucrative but more feasible as well.
 The centerpiece of this proposal was ADAPT’s creation of a Limited Population Antibacterial Drug (LPAD) approval pathway for certain antibiotics.
 Faced with a disease of sufficient severity for which alternatives do not yet exist, ADAPT would empower the Secretary to dispense with the usual testing requirements and allow manufacturers to go to market based on more limited efficacy tests.
-As Allan Coukell, Director of Drug, Medical Device, and Food Programs at the Pew Charitable Trusts, observed, a patient with mutli-drug-resistant pneumonia will likely die without access to a new antibiotic.
+As Allan Coukell, Director of Drug, Medical Device, and Food Programs at the Pew Charitable Trusts, observed, a patient with multi-drug-resistant pneumonia will likely die without access to a new antibiotic.
 In that case, the uncertainty of an unproven remedy was preferable to the near certainty of death.
 In conducting such a risk-benefit assessment, ADAPT allowed the FDA to “accept less data” in approving a lifesaving drug.
 As Representative Shimkus later commended, this “new, streamlined pathway” saved “thousands of lives” by making experimental drugs available to those who would otherwise have no cure.

 Given the uncertainty inherent in drugs approved via LPAD, ADAPT’s advocates were careful to constrain its reach to “high-need populations” suffering from the gravest threats.
 Dr. Janet Woodcock, Director of the FDA Center for Drug Evaluation and Research, claimed that ADAPT would be restricted to “rare resistant organisms where there are really very few treatment options available.”
 Within the population of patients affected by these diseases, the Act’s application would be further constrained to “the limited population in most need of the therapy, as opposed to all patients.”
 As such, ADAPT would not lower the federal review standard for new drugs, but merely contour it to the needs of “a specific population that is different from the general population.”